About

 WisDOT

-Our potential is thus huge.
-So far though, we are down to three chapters: Chippewa Valley Transit Alliance, La Crosse Area Transit Advocates, and Madison Area Bus Advocates.
+Our potential is huge.
+So far though, we only have three chapters: Chippewa Valley Transit Alliance, La Crosse Area Transit Advocates, and Madison Area Bus Advocates.
 Our state (and now federal too) legislature has been unfriendly toward anything that does not involve driving an automobile.
-It even took transit out of the Transportation Fund (really took it back to the Highway Fund).
-We need your voice to help change that.
-Fill out this FORM.
+It even took transit out of the Transportation Fund (in effect back to being a Highway Fund).
+We need your voice and your vote to change that.
+Fill out this FORM and join us.